seequent/properties/README.rst

 -----

 The :code:`properties` package allows you to create **strongly typed** objects in a consistent way.
-This allows you to hook into **notifications** and other libraries
+This allows you to hook into **notifications** and other libraries.

 Goals